Never Eat These Snacks Late at Night

 Foods nutritionists never eat late at night

 We all remember a youthful night or two (or ten) fueled by energy drinks, pizza, and cookies.
 But it wasn’t good for us then, and it’s even worse now.
-Increasingly, research indicates that when you eat can be as important as what—and if you make bad food choices late at night, you can do even more damage to your health and waistline.
+In fact, when you eat can be as important as what—and if you make poor food choices late at night, you can do even more damage to your health.
 We surveyed registered dietitians across North America to find out what they never, ever eat before turning in.

 “Sleep is so important to our overall wellness, so I definitely try to avoid habits that will interfere with quality sleep,” says Caroline West Passerrello, RD.
 “To that end, I rarely eat fried foods and never eat them a few hours before bed.
 The high fat content will keep your body focused more on digestion than sleep, and it may also lead to heartburn or reflux if you are prone to either.”